Skip to main content

 Low-Code Integration Designer

-The integration designer contains four important features:
+The integration designer has four main features:

 Prismatic integration designer highlighting configuration drawer, testing drawer, version history drawer, and integration editor pane